alwaysandeep/docker_image_shinyserver_python/README.md

 This repo contains a Dockerfile and shiny-server.conf for building a container with RStudio, shiny-server and python3.
 The container is based on the rocker/verse Docker image.

-The image is already hosted in dockerhub and can be accessed using the image link [shiny_server_with_reticulate]( https://hub.docker.com/r/alwaysandeep/shiny_server_with_reticulate/)
+The image is already hosted in dockerhub and can be accessed using the image link to pull the image [shiny_server_with_reticulate]( https://hub.docker.com/r/alwaysandeep/shiny_server_with_reticulate/)

 All the information related to locations and setting up the container is also present in the link above.